 Oral stage.
 The tongue pushes food and liquids to the back of the mouth toward the throat.
 (This phase is voluntary: people have control over chewing and beginning to swallow.)

 Esophageal stage.
-Liquids fall through the esophagus into the stomach by gravity.
-Muscles in the esophagus push food toward the stomach in wave-like movements known as peristalsis.
+Liquids fall through the esophagus into the stomach partially by gravity.
+Muscles in the esophagus push food and liquid toward the stomach in wave-like movements known as peristalsis.
 A muscular band between the end of the esophagus and the upper portion of the stomach (known as the lower esophageal sphincter) relaxes in response to swallowing, allowing food and liquids to enter the stomach.
 (The events in this phase are involuntary.)

 Swallowing disorders occur when one or more of these stages fails to take place properly.